George-Chia/Cloudroid-Swarm/README.md

-# Cloudroid
+# Cloudroid Swarm
 ## Introduction
-Cloudroid is a cloud robotic platform which supports the direct deployment of ROS software packages onto the cloud.
+Cloudroid Swarm is a cloud robotic platform which supports the direct deployment of ROS software packages onto the cloud.
 Basically, it can be regarded as a PAAS platform which adopts the ROS application model.
 A ROS package can be covnerted into a cloud service automatically.
 The robotic applications can access the cloud service remotely in an on-demand style through a WebSocket protocol.

 The service access is purely based on a cloud service paradigm, which means that you need not concern ROS master and other configurations.
 Multiple robots can access a service simultaneously, for example, to build their own map respectively.
 The robotic apllications which access the cloud services also need no modification, because Cloudrid can generate a stub ROS package with the same interface of the original ROS package, which acts as a local proxy of the remote cloud service.